-Students are expected to offer the same commitment to this programme as to any other Y12 subject.
+Students are expected to offer the same commitment to this programme as to any other level 3 qualification.

 You are required to attend all lessons, submit all homework and prepare thoroughly for the re-sit examinations at the appropriate time.